 Required Practical: Investigating Rate of Reaction

 This required practical covers Required Practical: Investigating Rate of Reaction within Rates & Collision Theory for GCSE Chemistry.
-Revise Rates & Collision Theory in Rates of Reaction for GCSE Chemistry with 20 exam-style questions and 16 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 6 of 13 in this topic.
+Revise Rates & Collision Theory in Rates of Reaction for GCSE Chemistry with 25 exam-style questions and 16 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 6 of 14 in this topic.
 Revise both the method and the reason for each step, because practical questions often test understanding rather than pure recall.

 Topic position